erkkah/nomnomd/README.md

         [--theme FILE]
         [--hltheme <hljs-theme>]
         [--serve <port>]
+        [--recursive|-r]
 ```

 Simply running `nomnomd` with a set of Markdown files generates the resulting HTML files in the `build` output folder.

+If recursive mode is turned on, all directories passed `nomnomd` will be traversed, and all `.md` files found will be processed.

 During development, `nomnomd` can be run with the `--serve` flag to launch a little watching, hot-reloading development server on the given port.
+No output is written in serve mode.

 [sheetleeten]: https://erkkah.github.io/sheetleeten
 [nomnoml]: https://nomnoml.com